Healthy Homes Assessment Te Mata Hills

 Home Assessments Te Mata Hills for Rental Properties

-There are a myriad of concerns to be able to examine during a home inspection to determine whether your rental property meets the requirements of the Healthy Homes Standards.
-The most common are:
+There are a variety of things to check during the home review to determine if your rental property meets the requirements of the Healthy Homes Standards.
+There are a few examples:

-The consequences of not having an Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently being in the wrong of an tenancy solutions ruling can be significant for property managers and landlords.
-For specialist advice get in touch today to book your rental property home assessment.
+The repercussions of not having the Healthy Home with regard to lawful Residential Tenancies Act and consequently getting on the wrong side of a tenancy services ruling can be significant for landlords and property managers.
+For professional guidance, contact us today and book your rental properties home evaluation.

 home assessments for rental properties